christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/solfa.png){: .mx-auto.d-block :}

 The Major Scale is probably the most important pattern of notes that you will learn.
 Due to cultural reasons and also the Ancient Greeks, musicians have come to the conclusion, over the course of thousands of years, that one of the best "palettes" of notes we can use to "paint" a song only requires 7 notes.
+Don't forget that we can also mix these "colors" (ie. notes) to create new colors (chords).

 To find out which notes go onto our palette, there is a simple formula to learn.
 It's easy to remember because it's like a phone number.